Update: Ikonica has since retired.

 Without this app, we’d have to crop the icon into proper sizes, create a dummy page with

-apple-touch-icon link tag, upload it to a server, bookmark the page.
+apple-touch-icon link tag, upload it to a server, and bookmark the page.